awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-view.md

    }
    ```

-   To view additional details about a pipeline execution, run the [get\-pipeline\-execution](http://docs.aws.amazon.com/cli/latest/reference/codepipeline/get-pipeline-execution.html), specifying the unique ID of the pipeline execution\.
-For example, to view more details about the first execution in the previous example, you would type the following:
+   To view more details about a pipeline execution, run the [get\-pipeline\-execution](http://docs.aws.amazon.com/cli/latest/reference/codepipeline/get-pipeline-execution.html), specifying the unique ID of the pipeline execution\.
+For example, to view more details about the first execution in the previous example, enter the following:

    ```
    aws codepipeline get-pipeline-execution --pipeline-name MyFirstPipeline --pipeline-execution-id 7cf7f7cb-3137-539g-j458-d7eu3EXAMPLE